Dixiana (film): Cast

+Production

+RKO spent $100,000 to obtain period accurate furniture for the plantation set.

 Copyright status

 At the end of 1958, the film entered the public domain in the United States because RKO did not renew its copyright registration in the 28th year after publication.

 Preservation status

 The Technicolor sequences were considered lost for years but were re-discovered in 1988 and subsequently included in the restored DVD.